A new advancement in medicine or medical breakthrough is often met with praise from the media.

 However, news reports can sometimes blur the lines between advancements in research and breakthroughs in medicine.

-By taking a few careful considerations you can select medical research that will actually advance medicine and better inform your audience.
+By taking a few careful considerations, you can select medical research that is actually an advance in medicine (not just a hyped-up finding) and better inform your audience.

 What do we really mean by medical breakthrough?